Tsum Valley Manaslu Circuit Trek -19 Days

 Best TimeAugust to November and March to May

-• Discover the secluded valley of Tsum, home to numerous Buddhist pilgrimage sites such as Mu Gompa, Milarepa Cave, Nunnery Gompa, and Rachen Gompa.
+• Buddhist pilgrimage sites such as Mu Gompa, Milarepa Cave, Nunnery Gompa, and Rachen Gompa.

-• Journey alongside the rushing Budhi Gandaki River, surrounded by lush woodlands and occasional breathtaking waterfalls.
+• Explore Budhi Gandaki River, which is surrounded by lush woodlands and occasional breathtaking waterfalls.

-• Marvel at the awe-inspiring views of the Himalayan ranges, including the majestic Manaslu (the world's 8th highest summit), Ganesh Himal, Budha Himal, Gorkha Himal, and many other peaks.
+• Himalayan ranges, including the majestic Manaslu (the world's 8th highest summit), Ganesh Himal, Budha Himal, Gorkha Himal, and many other peaks.

-• Challenge yourself by crossing the renowned Larkya La Pass (5106m), one of the most coveted high passes in the world.
+• Larkya La Pass (5106m) is one of the most coveted high passes in The Manalsu

-• Encounter the warm hospitality of the local communities and learn about their traditions and customs.
+• Local communities and learn about their traditions and customs.

 • Capture stunning photographs of the picturesque landscapes and unique architectural wonders.